 Some people credit the magic they feel in beginning new projects to the universe.
 I credit the magical feeling to commitment, to that moment that you decide you will do this thing, however meaningless it is to anyone else but you.
 At some point, everyone has to abandon what they should do for what they must do.

 Until one is committed, there is hesitancy, the chance to draw back-- Concerning all acts of initiative (and creation), there is one elementary truth that ignorance of which kills countless ideas and splendid plans: that the moment one definitely commits oneself, then Providence moves too.

 From that point of commitment, the changes in your life accelerate to accommodate it.
-Once you have that feeling of being on the move once again, looking up at your next goal or pursuit, rather than behind you, you never want that feeling to stop.
+Once you have gained that feeling of being on the move once again, and looking up rather than behind and below you, you never want that feeling to stop.

 Harvard Health Publishing offers advice on setting goals in retirement.